Auzlex/VRCFacetracking-webcam/README.md

 Also, the save button does nothing besides outputting the parameters in your shell.
 I tweak them and then copy over the shell output to the `param_tuning.jsonc` file.

 # Issues/TODO
-1. program crashes if it can't send data to the VRCFT module
+1. program crashes if it can't send data to the VRCFT module (if the python program starts before VRCFT or if VRCFT exits before the python program stops)
-2. save button does not work
-3. still feels kind of jittery